-It is widely viewed that contracts do contain pitfalls that a buyer may fall into after signing it.
+It is widely viewed that Property contract review in Thailand do contain pitfalls that a buyer may fall into after signing it.
 Many of these buyers may even think that these are inevitable and that these debacles, when dealing with properties, are always a possibility so instead of out maneuvering the potential pitfalls, they simply look into minimizing their negative impact.

 While these contentions are true, they can be avoided altogether before a signature from the buyer will be superimposed on his name on the contract.

 A buyer should prudently go over the contents of a contract: if they are in accordance to the advertisements, catalogues and words of the property agents and developers.
 The buyer must go over the contract draft carefully.

 He must scrutinize every words and provisions found in the contract.
 It his obligation to translate every word but as an expat buyer, chances are he does not know the meaning or the thought of every item especially those written in Thai or those with legal terminologies.

 This requires the expertise of Thai property lawyers, specifically those who are first speakers of both Thai and English.
 They will provide the property buyer a more accurate translation of legal and Thai terminologies used in the contract thereby allowing the buyer to understand more about the contract.